 Fragrance Composition:

 So what does it smell like?
-It was described as bittersweet, warm floral oriental fragrance for women.
+Zut by Schiaparelli is classified as a bittersweet, warm floral oriental fragrance for women.

-- Middle notes: French calendula, Alpine cyclamen, Dutch linden blossom, Comoros ylang ylang, Grasse jasmine, Alpine lily of the valley, Grasse rose
+- Middle notes: French calendula, Egyptian carnation, Alpine cyclamen, French mimosa, Dutch linden blossom, Tunisian orange blossom absolute, Comoros ylang ylang, Grasse jasmine, Alpine lily of the valley, Grasse rose, Florentine orris

 According to Basenotes.com member danielremy, the perfume "Zut" offered a distinctive olfactory experience that blended elements reminiscent of Russian Leather and Shalimar.
 Known for its complex composition, the fragrance opened with a robust leathery note characterized by birch tar, akin to fragrances like Lubin's Cuir de Russie or Jet by Corday.
 This initial impression evoked a sense of boldness and richness, setting a strong and memorable tone.